Skip to contents

 #> $ utc_datetime_posixct: POSIXct, format: "2015-11-06 13:39:33"

-We can for example verify the frequency of the first point (FXV).
 All types of data and parameters within OPUS files are encoded with three capital letters each.

 meas_1$ab_data_param$parameters$FXV$parameter_value